-Re sponse Action: Pe rson(s) Responsible: 1.
-Upon discovery or detection of water failure notify Head of Building Maintenance 1.
-First on scene 2.
-Notify Director of Facilities 2.
-Head of Building Maintenance Evaluate problem insofar as possible.
-Commence established remedial response 3.
-Director of Facilities, Head of Building Maintenance 4.
-Notify Building Administrator 4.
-Director of Facilities 5.
-Notify Superintendent 5.
-Building Administrator 6.
-Curtail or cease building operations, as appropriate: a.
-Shelter at School b.
-Early Dismissal c.
-Evacuate d.
-Resume normal activity 6.
-Superintendent 7.
-Termination of Contingency a.
-Notify staff, parents and students b.
-Resume building operation 7.
-Superintendent
+- 1. Upon discovery or detection of water failure notify Head of Building Maintenance Person responsible is the first on the scene

+- Notify Director of Facilities

+Person responsible is the Head of Building Maintenance

+- 3. Evaluate problem insofar as possible.
+Commence established remedial response Person responsible is the Director of Facilities, Head of Building Maintenance

+- 4. Notify Building Administrator

+Person responsible is the Director of Facilities

+- Notify Superintendent

+Person responsible is the Building Administrator

+- 6. Curtail or cease building operations, as appropriate:

+- a.
+Shelter at School

+- b.
+Early Dismissal

+- c.
+Evacuate

+- d.
+Resume normal activity

+- 7. Termination of Contingency

+- a.
+Notify staff, parents and students

+- b.
+Resume building operation